 The Positive Outcomes: Benefits of Frenuloplasty

-Successful frenuloplasty offers significant benefits, primarily relieving pain and preventing further tearing of the frenulum during erections or intimacy.
-This often leads to improved comfort, reduced anxiety, and restored sexual confidence.
+Successful frenuloplasty relieves pain and prevents further tearing.
+This typically leads to improved comfort, reduced anxiety, and restored sexual confidence.

 The primary aim and achievement of penile frenuloplasty is the resolution of symptoms caused by frenulum breve.
 The key benefits of frenuloplasty observed in clinical practice include: